androosk/ohanafinder/README.md

-# ohanufinder
+# ohanafinder
-Find your Ohanu with this online tool
+Find your Ohana with this online tool